mokennedy/RSLIB/README.md

 - [rsbuild-plugin-template](https://github.com/rspack-contrib/rsbuild-plugin-template): Use this template to create your own Rsbuild plugin.
 - [rstack-design-resources](https://github.com/rspack-contrib/rstack-design-resources): Design resources for Rstack.

+## Tooling

+Zephyr Cloud Plugin
+- Ship apps bundled with RSLib to a global edge network in seconds
+- Handles deployment out of the box with no config required
+- Supports RSLib-powered micro-frontend setups.
+- Generates preview URLs for each save for testing different RSLib bundle outputs.
+- Enables instant reversion to earlier deployments

 ## 🤝 Contribution

 > [!NOTE]